Buddha Point: Underwater Temple Statue In Nusa Penida / Lembongan

 I spoke to my Balinese friend in Nusa Penida and he said the company that originally put the statues there as a snorkeling object didn’t like having a bunch of other companies bringing snorkelers to the same spot, so that’s why they’re trying to drive away other tours.

 Apparently it’s a turf war created by this snorkeling company claiming ownership over the statues.
-According to my friend the same company has also removed the statues now, but hopefully this isn’t correct.
+According to my friend the same company has also removed the statues now, but it’s likely just a rumor to keep people away.

-I’m still working on getting more info and may be able to visit Penida within the next couple weeks.
-If anyone has an more info please let me know and I’ll update this post.
+I’m still working on getting updated info.
+If anyone has any current info on the statues, please let me know and I’ll update this post.

 More Nusa Penida Travel Tips